-The RIPE project pursues its mission through nine research objectives (sometimes referred to as “pipelines") that represent discrete and additive opportunities to improve the photosynthetic process at all levels to increase the yield of staple food crops (cassava, cowpea, maize, soybeans, and rice) sustainably.
+The RIPE project pursues its mission through eight research objectives (sometimes referred to as “pipelines") that represent discrete and additive opportunities to improve the photosynthetic process at all levels to increase the yield of staple food crops (cassava, cowpea, maize, soybeans, and rice) sustainably.

 We simulate photosynthesis in silico from gene to canopy to discover opportunities that could improve photosynthesis and boost yield.